 #CHITCHAT? presented this free exhibition in association with RIO at Devonport Guildhall

 10 May – Objecting In Conscience - from Victorian Vaccination to Military Service, a historical exploration of Plymouth's part in the state's failure to persuade

 Everyday Policing: The Oral Testimony of Retired Police Officers

-#Chitchat? is working with Devon and Cornwall Police on a study of the nature of everyday policing in the twentieth century.
+#Chitchat? worked with Devon and Cornwall Police on a study of the nature of everyday policing in the 20th century.